Kundara Assembly constituency

 Kundara is a legislative assembly constituency in Kollam district of Kerala, India.
 It is one among the 11 assembly constituencies in Kollam district.
-As of the 2021 assembly elections, the current MLA is P. C. Vishnunath of INC.
+As of the 2021 Assembly elections, the current MLA is P. C. Vishnunath of the INC.

 History

-The constituency was previously named as Perinad Assembly Constituency.
-In 1957, it was dissolved and formed Thrikkadavoor constituency.
+The constituency was previously named Perinad Assembly constituency.
+In 1957, it was dissolved and Thrikkadavoor Assembly constituency was established.
 During the election of 1960, Thrikkadavur was a two-member constituency.
-Later in 1967, Kundara constituency was formed by dissolving Thrikkadavur.
-After the general assembly election held in 1967, P. K. Sukumaran of CPI(M) became the first elected member from Kundara assembly constituency.
+In 1967, Kundara Assembly constituency was formed by dissolving Thrikkadavur.
+After the general assembly election held in 1967, P. K. Sukumaran of CPI(M) became the first elected member from Kundara Assembly constituency.

+Kadavoor Sivadasan and J. Mercykutty Amma were ministers in the state cabinet while representing the constituency.